wp-plugins/buddybar-widget/readme.txt

 Donate link: http://slushman.com/
 Tags: buddypress, buddybar, widget
 Requires at least: 2.9.1
-Tested up to: 3.1
+Tested up to: 3.2
-Stable tag: 0.1
+Stable tag: 0.15
 License: GPLv2

 The BuddyBar Widget places all the links on BuddyPress’s BuddyBar in a sidebar widget.

 == Description ==

 The BuddyBar Widget was originally developed for the Towermix Network at Belmont University‘s Curb College of Entertainment and Music Business.
-They didn’t want the BuddyBar from the default installation of BuddyPress, but still needed the links for editing profiles, etc.  The BuddyBar Widget places all the links on BuddyPress’s BuddyBar in a sidebar widget.
+The BuddyBar Widget places all the links on BuddyPress’s BuddyBar in a sidebar widget, so you can hide the BuddyBar without losing all the funcitonality.

 Features